jmcg015/CV/README.md

 -  Cleaned all rooms in a timely, efficient manner in order for guests to have a seamless check-in.

 - Arranged and organised breakfast for guests and answered any queries the guests had about their visit as well as recommending activities in the area.

-## Education

-#### Makers Academy (May 2022 - Present)
-- Use short descriptions of what you did and a skill you used.
-(Similar to format from the 'Work Experience' section above)
-- e.g Frequently used paring in order to problemsolve effeciently, requiring teamwork and communication.
-- you might also mention aspects some other skills/knowledge listed below:
-- OOP, TDD, MVC, DDD
-- Agile/XP
-- Ruby, Rails, JavaScript
-- RSpec, Jasmine

-#### University of Birmingham (October 2010 - July 2014)

-- B.A Honours French Studies, 2:1
-- Attained a 2:1 degree over the four years which included a year studying at a French university in Montpellier, France.
-Modules varied from the French language to French business, economics, history and culture.
-- Took an additional module in beginner's Spanish.
-- Played on the University's American Football team during my first year, and was part of the ninjutsu club in my final year.

-#### Other qualifications and skills

-- TEFL qualified
-- Intermediate French and conversational Japanese
-- Can use the Adobe Suite

 ## Hobbies